 - Iron is absorbed in the

-- A. Duodenum

-- B. Jejunum

-- C. Ileum
+- A. Duodenum B. Jejunum C. Ileum

-- In a balanced state, 1-2 mg of ingested iron is absorbed and lost from the body each day.

-- Iron circulates bound to transferrin with a normal TIBC % saturation of:
+- Iron circulates bound to transferrin with a normal TIBC % saturation of: \\\\\.

-- A. 10%

-- B. 33%

-- C. 45%
+- A. 10% B. 33% C. 45%

-- Iron is stored as ferritin in all of the following places EXCEPT:

-- A. Enterocyte

-- B. Macrophage

-- C. Liver

-- D. Skin

-- In the stomach, the low pH of the gastric juices helps to dissolve ingested iron. - Iron must pass from the gut lumen through the apical and basolateral membranes of the enterocyte to reach the plasma. - The ferric iron (3+) is reduced to ferrous iron (2+) by a brushborder ferricreductase that is coupled to a transporter protein called "divalent metal transporter-1".
+- In the stomach, the low pH of the gastric juices helps to dissolve ingested iron. - Iron must pass from the gut lumen through the apical and basolateral membranes of the enterocyte to reach the plasma. - The ferric iron (3+) is reduced to ferrous iron (2+) by a brushborder ferric-reductase that is coupled to a transporter protein called "divalent metal transporter-1".
 (DMT1)

-- DMT 1 is a protein that transfers iron across the apical membrane and into the cell through a proton-coupled process. - DMT 1 is not specific to iron; it also transports manganese, cobalt, copper, zinc, cadmium, and lead. - How could this be important, clinically?
+- DMT 1 is a protein that transfers iron across the apical membrane and into the cell through a proton-coupled process. - DMT 1 is not specific to iron; it also transports manganese, cobalt, copper, zinc, cadmium, and lead. - Question 5: - How could this be important, clinically?